What is the difference between Roku and XUMO?

 What is XUMO?

-XUMO, on the other hand, is a free streaming service that offers a wide range of live and on-demand content.
-Unlike Roku, XUMO does not require a separate device.
-It can be accessed through various devices, including smart TVs, smartphones, and streaming devices like Roku.
-XUMO provides access to over 190 channels, including news, sports, movies, and lifestyle content.
+XUMO, on the other hand, is a free streaming service that provides access to a curated selection of channels and on-demand content.
+It is available as an app on various devices, including smart TVs, smartphones, and streaming devices like Roku.
+XUMO offers a mix of live TV channels, movies, TV shows, and original programming, all without the need for a subscription.

 Content Selection